-Increase Footfall with Google AdWords
+Increase in-store traffic with AdWords

-Increase Footfall with Google AdWords
+Increase in-store traffic with AdWords

 Boost in-store traffic and create a well-rounded customer experience with Google AdWords.
-Learn how your online marketing can increase store traffic today.
+Learn how your online marketing can increase store traffic, today.

 By using location extension targeting, your ad will be displayed when someone is physically in the area around your store location.